Owner, Fellow Barber

 Tyler started working in his parents’ restaurant, Buck’s in Woodside, when he was 13.
 He’s traveled the world making documentaries but has always come back to the restaurant business.
 Tyler and his brothers opened West of Pecos on Valencia in 2012, just two blocks from their home.
 The restaurant is an homage to their love for the southwest, particularly New Mexico, where they frequented on family road trips growing up.

-Manager, Ritual Coffee Roasters
+The Fixer, Ritual Coffee Roasters

 Jefferson has managed Mission Bicycle Company since 2010 and has been actively involved with the VCMA since its inception.
 He’s a Mission resident for coming up on a decade and an advocate for the business community and the neighborhood.